CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

         ![](media/lab1-25.png)

-    - To create a new data with the following settings:
+    - To create new data with the following settings:

         - **Data type**:
             - **Name**:  Enter **bike-rentals (1)**